imansaj/Sample_project_battery/README.md

 The code will try to download the data which is around 3.01G.

-The first run will take longer due to downloading and resampling.
-The net runs will be much faster.
+The first run will take longer(5 min) due to downloading and resampling.
+The next runs will be much faster(87 seconds).

 ### Data information
 The data information can be found here: